Skip to main content Site Map

 All Registered Nurses practising in maternity settings should attend this study day annually.

 Come along to a supportive education day where we will go over a team approach to responding to maternity emergencies.
-We will be covering off ward based emergencies including;

 All dates are on KIOSK, book under Maternity Emergency Sills for Registered Nurses